n3dst4/gumshoe-fvtt/README.md

 7. Open your local foundry server and create a world with "Trail of Cthulhu (Unsanctioned)" as the system.

 ## TODO

+Sorry, this is purely for my benefit.
+See how many things I've ticked off!

 - [x] editable speciality
 - [x] dynamic name stuff with Foundry hooks